Tsutenkaku Tower 通天閣

 Classic steel structure packing a punch of vibrant history

 Shinsekai is the place to experience the Osaka of old, and Tsutenkaku Tower is the defining landmark of the area.
 The 100-meter steel tower may not appear particularly tall by modern-day standards, but it has carved out its own place in local history as a symbol of progress and innovation.
-Head to the top to get a pleasant view of the city, where you can also see exhibits and artifacts showing the vibrant history of the area.
+First head to the top to get a pleasant view of the city, and then go down to the third floor to see exhibits and artifacts showing the vibrant history of the area.

-The first incarnation of the tower went up in 1912, connecting to an adjacent amusement park via cable car.
+The first incarnation of the tower went up in 1912, connecting to an adjacent amusement park via ropeway.
 At the time, its 64-meter height made it the tallest in all of Asia.
-After the war, the city rebuilt the tower to a 100-meter height, installing bright neon lights that change color with the seasons.
+After the war, local volunteers rebuilt the tower to a 100-meter height, installing bright neon lights that change color with the seasons.

 Tsutenkaku and Shinsekai together make a must-visit destination and can fill two to three hours of your schedule.
-Consider making a full day of it by visiting the adjacent Tennoji neighborhood , home to the tallest building in Japan.
+Consider making a full day of it by visiting the adjacent Tennoji neighborhood , home to Abeno Harukas, the tallest building in Japan.